-The following suggestions will help you save energy, water and money:
+The following suggestions will help you save energy, water and money.

 Tips are categorized by:

-\$∕≉ Both Summer & Winter
+⊅ /≉ Both Summer & Winter

-¢ Summer Only
+\$ Summer Only

 Winter Only

-For more information on products & services designed to help you save energy, water and money, call Your Own Utilities at 891.4YOU (4968) or visit Talgov.com/YOU.
+For more information on products & services designed to help you save energy, water and money, call the City of Tallahassee Utilities at 850-891-4968 or visit Talgov.com/YOU.

-- ♥/♥ Insulate your attic.
-Insulation levels for Tallahassee: - R-38 if you have a heat pump or gas furnace. - R-49 if you heat with electric resistance "strips" only. - ♀/※ Cook faster with a lid on the pan. - 3.
-(2)/ ★ Turn off the burner on electric range tops a little early.
-Allow cooking to finish as the burner cools. - A. Dote your energy usage each month with e+ Online.
-Comparing monthly usage gets you thinking, changing habits and using less energy. - ▷/※ Set your thermostat's fan to "AUTO," not "ON." - 6. ♥/♥ Close your fireplace damper when not in use. - 7.
-C/\ Arrange items in your refrigerator for quick removal.
-The less the refrigerator door is open, the better. - ♡/※ Use energy-saving settings on washing machines, dryers, dishwashers and refrigerators. - ♥/登 Use hot water wisely.
+- - R-38 if you have a heat pump or gas furnace. - R-49 if you heat with electric resistance heat strips only. - 2. ♦ Cook faster with a lid on the pan. - 3. ☼/❖ Turn off the burner on electric range tops a little early.
+Allow cooking to finish as the burner cools. - 4.
+Track your energy usage each month at Talgov.com/YOU.
+Comparing monthly usage gets you thinking, changing habits and using less energy. - 5. \$\tilde{\pi}\$ Set your central heating and air thermostat's FAN selection to "AUTO," not "ON." - ♦ Close your fireplace damper when not in use. - 7. \bigotheta Arrange items in your refrigerator for quick removal.
+The less the refrigerator door is open, the better. - 8. 🗘/🏶 Use energy-saving settings on washing machines, dryers, dishwashers and refrigerators. - 9.
+2/參 Use hot water wisely.
 Repair leaks.
-Hot water leaks increase your electric, water and sewer costs. - 10. ♥/♥ If you're away from home for extended periods: - Turn off your water heater at the breaker panel. - Turn your AC / Heating unit to "OFF." - 11.
-O/\ Turn off lights when not in use.
+Hot water leaks increase your energy, water and sewer costs. - 10. \$\times\big| If you're away from home for extended periods: - Turn off your electric water heater at the breaker panel. - Turn your Heating unit to "OFF." - 11. ♦/₩ Turn off lights when not in use.